Stormwater in Pennsylvania – Giving is Better Than Receiving

 Flooding the land of another with increased flow, or collected, re-channeled water, is prohibited; likewise, also prohibited is a lower land owner damming, or blocking, acceptance of a permitted flow of water from an upper land owner.

-*This article does not address the breach, alteration or enforcement of express storm water easements.
+*This article does not address the breach, alteration, or enforcement of express or implied stormwater easements.